 Wind and Solar Powered The Estate Vineyard utilizes both wind and solar power.
-By using wind-powered electricity, we have the same environmental impact as not driving a car 739,488 miles each year, and our solar panels prevent 1,780 tons of CO2 from entering the atmosphere.
+By using wind-powered electricity, we avoid emitting 1,084,102 pounds of CO2 into the environment each year, and our solar panels prevent 1,780 tons of CO2 from entering the atmosphere.